jupyterhub/team-compass/docs/contribute/documentation.md

 ## Build documentation locally

+There are a few ways to build the documentation in our repositories.
+Some depend on certain tools being installed.
+Here are a few common ways to do so, from most- to least-automated.

+### Building with `nox`

 We often use [the `nox` command line tool](https://nox.thea.codes/en/stable/) to build documentation locally.
 `nox` is a tool for quickly running commands in an isolated build environment.
 It is similar to `Make`, but with a Python configuration and with local build environments that are isolated to each job that you run.